GriffinGroupGlobal/frontend-challenge/README.md

 In a UX/UI presentation, there are many areas that could be addressed.
 Working software is always top priority, however, so meet the minimum requirements.
 Should you want to go above and beyond the minimum requirements, please feel free to add to your submittal either via code or via documentation in [common mark][commonmark] compliant documentation.

 - Providing more information about the Star Wars universe by following some of the extra links in the JSON data model
+- If implementing in swift, some items to consider that we would like to see
+  - Use TableView and or CollectionView
+  - implement delegate methods of one of the above classes
+  - implement a custom user interaction
 - Error handling
 - Debug statements
 - [TDD]